Ponyo: Music

 Ponyos eponymous theme song, "Gake no Ue no Ponyo", was released ahead of the film on December 5, 2007, performed by Fujioka Fujimaki (a duo consisting of Takaaki Fujioka and Naoya Fujimaki who are known for their underground band Marichans from the 1970s) and eight-year-old Nozomi Ōhashi.
 It entered the top 100 on the Oricon Weekly Charts on July 14, then rose to 24th on July 21, then 6th on July 28, and after the release of the film it ranked 3rd on August 4.
 By the end of 2008, it was ranked as the 14th highest selling single on the Oricon Yearly Charts. Ōhashi was also the youngest participant in the 59th NHK Kōhaku Uta Gassen, beating Cute's Mai Hagiwara's record at age 11.
 Afterward, Ōhashi announced her unit with Fujioka Fujimaki was disbanding.

 An English-translated pop version of the theme was recorded by Jonas and Cyrus to tie in with the film's English release.
 The theme plays over the second half of the English version's closing credits; the first half is a translated version of the theme rather than a remix.

 The film score of Ponyo was composed by Joe Hisaishi, Miyazaki's regular collaborator.
 The score album, published on compact disc in Japan by Tokuma Japan Communications, in South Korea by Pony Canyon Korea and throughout Europe by Germany-based label Colosseum, received a great deal of press in the West, including positive reviews from several veteran film music reviewers.

+Marketing

+Promotional materials for Ponyo demonstrate design strategies involving color, composition, typography and cultural aesthetics.

+The promotional imagery uses saturated colors such as blues, reds, and pastels that correspond with the film's oceanic setting and character designs.
+The typography on the promotional designs written in Japanese resembles a script typeface, reflecting the hand drawn aspects of the animation and Miyazaki's preference for traditional animation techniques which is described in interviews with the character design team.
+The studio's marketing and public presentation of films is influenced by producer Toshio Suzuki's involvement in promotional planning.
+Many promotional images employ minimal composition, frequently featuring only a character or small set of elements against open space, creating asymmetrical and balanced layouts.
+This approach aligns with Japanese design characteristics such as playfulness, ambiguity, and the use of empty space.